core-c/nms_hook_LL/README.md

 ![screenshot](/screenshot.png)

-> You do not need the file ***timings.txt*** when you do not compile this program yourself.

 ## Command Line Arguments

-You can run this tool from the command line (terminal) and provide all new timing values.
+You can run this tool from the command line (terminal) and provide some arguments.
-Be sure to provide all 9 needed values, or it will not work.
-Here is an example of how to use your own timing values:
+If you run this tool without any argument, it will (try to) load the timing values from disk.
+But if you want to edit the values, you also want the working values to be saved to file for next times.

+Here are the possible command line arguments you can provide:

+Show the current timing values:
 `
-    C:\>nms_hook_LL 1000 50000 50000 500 50000 50000 1000 50000 50000
+    C:\>nms_hook_LL t
 `

+Provide all 9 timing values:
+`
+    C:\>nms_hook_LL 750 50000 50000 500 50000 50000 1000 50000 50000
+`
+> See below explanation what those 9 values mean

+Provide only the 3 main timing values:
+`
+    C:\>nms_hook_LL 750 500 1000
+`
+> See below explanation what those 3 values mean

+There is also the possibility to save your new values to file, so you have to do the tuning only once.
+To save the values to file, append an extra argument 's' to your values, like so:
+`
+    C:\>nms_hook_LL 750 500 1000 s
+`
+or:
+`
+    C:\>nms_hook_LL 750 50000 50000 500 50000 50000 1000 50000 50000 s
+`

+> Note: Once your new values are saved to file, for next times it is enough to start the tool without any argument

 ### The meaning of the 9 values